hughperkins/securewebcmd/README.md

 ... and connect to [https://localhost:8888](https://localhost:8888), instead of [http://localhost:8888](http://localhost:8888)
 * since it is using a self-signed certificate, you will need to accept the warnings that appear

-# If I use https, can people do a man-in-the middle attack etc now?
+# If I use https, can people do a man-in-the middle attack etc?

-Hmmm, yeah, kind of, if you have no way of checking the self-signed certificate in the browser is the same one you generated, which in general one just clicks 'accept'.
+If you have some way of ensuring that the certificate you see from the browser is the one that the server is using, then tricky.
+Otherwise, yes.

-# So why don't I just not use https, and stick with the md5 hash?
+# Why don't I just not use https, and stick with the md5 hash?

 Well, in http, everything you transmit is transmitted in clear, and so you're susceptible to replay attacks and so on.
-In https, it's not readable, providing protection against passive attacks.
+In https, traffic is not easily readable, providing protection against passive attacks.

 # What libraries does it use?